knopflerfish/knopflerfish.org/README.md

 - ProGuard 4.10 or later, tested with 5.2.
 This is only need if you want to build the compact version of the framework.
 You need ProGuard 5 or later if you want to build with Java 8.
+- Knopflerfish can be built with JDK 11 or JDK 17, but there are some limitations.
+  Please see the release notes for more info

 ### Java compatibility

-Knopflerfish, release 6, is designed to run on Java 1.6 and upwards.

-The Knopflerfish 6 SDK releases are always compiled with JDK6.
+With the release of Knopflerfish 6.2 Java 8 is the baseline for building and running Knopflerfish.

+The Knopflerfish 6.1 releases remain as an alternative for building and running Knopflerfish on Java 6 or Java 7.

-The Knopflerfish SDK can however be rebuilt for another JDK versions if preferred.
+The Knopflerfish SDK can be rebuilt for other JDK versions if preferred.
 For a comprehensive explanation of running and building Knopflerfish with different JDK versions please consult: